MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/pst-import-service/issues-with-pst-import-job.md

 ## Import job shows skipped items because of errors

-If there are corrupted items within the PST files, they are skipped during the import job.
+If there are corrupted items within the PST files, they're skipped during the import job.
 The number of skipped items is indicated in the **Items skipped (corrupted)** column of the Status message in the Import Service UI.

 :::image type="content" source="media/issues-with-pst-import-job/status-message.png" alt-text="Screenshot of Status page with items skipped.":::